 In February 2017, the NextGen Advisory Committee (NAC) voted to make the Northeast Corridor a NextGen Priority.
 The FAA, together with the NAC is focused on implementing NextGen in the Northeast Corridor, recognizing that making continuous improvements to the system in the Northeast operationally benefits the entire U.S. aviation system.
 Commitments are focused on the near-term goal to improve the execution of today’s operations, taking a continuous improvement approach and using agreed-upon metrics.

-Last October, the FAA and the NextGen Advisory Committee (NAC) jointly approved the NextGen Joint Implementation Plan (PDF) to deploy NextGen priority capabilities in four focus areas at target locations over a three year period.
-The consensus of the FAA and stakeholders represented on the NAC is that successful implementation of these commitments will shape the future of NextGen and ensure its long-term viability.
+The FAA and industry agree to continue collaborating through the NAC and update the commitments each year.
+The consensus of the FAA and stakeholders represented on the NAC is that successful implementation of the commitments will help shape the future of NextGen and contribute to its long-term viability.

 Multiple Runway Operations

 To increase airport efficiency and reduce flight delays through the use of Multiple Runway Operations (MRO), the FAA and industry jointly commit to multiple projects nationwide.
 MRO capabilities improve access to runways and increase basic runway capacity and throughput by reducing aircraft separation standards.
 Improved access will enable more arrivals and/or departures during instrument meteorological conditions, which will increase efficiency and reduce flight delays.